-Abstract: Meritocracies aspire to reward effort and hard work but promise not to judge individuals by the circumstances they were born into.
-The choice to work hard is, however, often shaped by circumstances.
-This study investigates whether people's merit judgments are sensitive to this endogeneity of choice.
-In a series of incentivized experiments with a large, representative US sample, study participants judge how much money two workers deserve for the effort they exerted.
-In the treatment condition, unequal circumstances strongly discourage one of the workers from working hard.
-Nonetheless, I find that individuals hold the disadvantaged worker fully responsible for his choice.
-They do so, even though they understand that choices are strongly influenced by circumstances.
-Additional experiments identify the cause of this neglect.
-In light of an uncertain counterfactual state - what would have happened on a level playing field - participants base their merit judgments on the only reliable evidence they possess: observed effort levels.
-I confirm these patterns in a structural model of merit views and a vignette study with real-world scenarios.
+Abstract: Meritocracies aspire to reward hard work but promise not to judge individuals by the circumstances into which they were born.
+However, the choice to work hard is often shaped by circumstances.
+I show that people's merit judgments are insensitive to circumstances' effect on choice.
+In an experiment, US participants judge how much money workers deserve for the effort they exert.
+Unequal circumstances discourage some workers from working hard.
+Nonetheless, participants hold disadvantaged workers responsible for their choices.
+Participants reward the effort of disadvantaged and advantaged workers identically, regardless of the circumstances under which choices are made.
+Additional experiments identify an important underlying mechanism.
+Individuals understand that choices are influenced by circumstances.
+But, in light of an uncertain counterfactual state - what exactly would have happened on a level playing field - individuals base their merit judgments on the only reliable evidence they possess: observed effort levels.
+I confirm these patterns in a structural model of fairness views.
+Finally, a vignette study shows that merit judgments can be similarly "shallow" when choices are shaped by racism or poverty.